Udne Ki Aasha: Development

-The concept was developed in December 2023 and the first promo was released in February 2024.
+The concept was developed in December 2023, and the first promo was released in February 2024.

 Casting

 In January 2024, Neha Harsora was cast to play the female lead, while Kanwar Dhillon was cast as the male lead.
+In July 2026, The show took a 7 years leap, Radhika Vidyasagar who portrayed the role of Renuka quit the series, and was replaced by Sonali Naik.
+Abaan Khan was cast as Lakshya.

 Ratings

 The show entered the list of the top five most rated shows of BARC in its opening week.
 In week 47, it was one of the top 3 shows.
 Since week 48, the show is consistently in competition with Anupamaa to occupy the top spot.